 The group of justice seekers had grown exceptionally, so much so that the board of directors at JFA had approved hiring of an executive director and the purchase of their own semi-tractor to help facilitate the warehouse ministry.
 One of the original 5 who went on the trip to MS, Pastor Dan De Groot, was hired full time as executive director in 2000.
 The main two parts of Justice for All were annual service trips and distributing gently used household goods.

 As the story of JFA continues to unfold, another road to build community locally is through youth development.
 In 2013 the youth club IMPACT was formed.
-This is local to Rock Valley and provides high school students a place of community and belonging for those who have been let down through traditional means of support at home, family or school.
-It also builds in them a sense of self-worth, along with leadership training and living a Christian life.
+This youth club functioned for 2 years, and was able to provide high school students a place of community and belonging for those who have been let down through traditional means of support at home, family or school.
+In 2015 in partnership with Leadership Foundation a Mentoring program was formed to mentor students in grades 5-12.
+Currently there are mentor/mentee relationships in 4 local public school districts and works with local school officials to provide an additional outlet for students who may feel overlooked at home, school, or in their neighborhoods.
+It also builds in them a sense of self-worth, value, and a trusted adult friend to walk alongside them as they navigate life.

 At Justice for All we strive to hold to the principles the group of justice seekers set out from their initial trip in 1979 and to build on their ideas.
 Through our current avenues we look to continue the ministry.
-Our annual trips to serve and help others and we invite anyone to join us on these trips.
-Our warehouse ministry where we take useable donations of household goods and clothes sort them and distribute them to our partner ministries locally and nationally.
-And our youth club, IMPACT.
+Our annual trips to work alongside other ministries, we invite anyone to join us on these trips.
+Our warehouse ministry where we take usable donations of household goods and clothes sort them and distribute them to our partner ministries locally and nationally.
+And our Mentoring Youth program.
 At Justice for All we understand we live in a broken world and that to help correct some of the brokenness we must live out our calling to act justly, love mercy and walk humbly with God, daily.